FuryanRasta/warmage/docs/get-started/testnet.md

 # Join The Testnet

-After PETRI Hub 1.0 upgrade of mainnet, **Nyancat Testnet** starts to operate as a stable application testnet which has the same version as the mainnet, so that the service providers of PETRInetwork can develop their apps on or interact with PETRIhub without running a node or lcd instance.
+After MAGE Hub 1.0 upgrade of mainnet, **Nyancat Testnet** starts to operate as a stable application testnet which has the same version as the mainnet, so that the service providers of MAGEnetwork can develop their apps on or interact with MAGEhub without running a node or lcd instance.

 ## Public Endpoints